 North Terrace Campus - Semester 2 - 2023

 General Course Information

-Course Code HLTH SC 1403 Course Biosciences for Human Health B Coordinating Unit TBS Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange N Prerequisites HLTH SC 1400 Restrictions Restricted to B. Occupational Therapy (Hons), B. Physiotherapy (Hons) and B. Speech Pathology (Hons) students only Course Description In this course, students are introduced to the study of anatomy.
+Course Code HLTH SC 1403 Course Biosciences for Human Health B Coordinating Unit Allied Health Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange N Prerequisites HLTH SC 1400 or ANAT SC 1102 or ANAT SC 1103 Restrictions Bachelor of Occupational Therapy (Hons) or Bachelor of Physiotherapy (Hons) or Bachelor of Speech Pathology (Hons) Course Description In this course, students are introduced to the study of anatomy.
 An overview of anatomical terminology, basic tissue types and a variety of techniques used to visualize the human body will be given followed by a more detailed study of the anatomy ofthe musculoskeletal and nervous systems.
 Anatomical principles and terminology will be applied to relevant body systems and the concept of integrated function of multiple systems in one body region will be introduced through the study of the trunk.
 Students will be taught via a blended on-line and face-to-face approach.

 Phone: +61 8 8313 3660